kaleidoscopic-crucible/one-object-loom/README.md

 ## Credits go to:
 * Slimepriestess - for the initial idea of looms, as well as the song lyrics that comprise the initial user message
-* Rozaya (CommunityBelonging) for contributions regarding the "continuation phrase feature"
+* Rozaya (CommunityBelonging) for contributions regarding the "continuation phrase" feature, as well as for code contributions to a feature to attempt to avert looping.